 Complete at least one Faculty of Arts listed major.
 A major requires eight units with no more than two units at level one (12 points) and at least three units (18 points) at level three.
 You may replace the major with an extended major by using the units available in Part A.

-Click on the Bachelor of Letters listed areas of study in the table above for units required for your chosen major or extended major.
+Click on the Bachelor of Letters listed areas of study below for units required for your chosen major or extended major.

-To be eligible to apply for entry into the Honours degree of Bachelor of Arts, students must have completed a major within their chosen Honours area of study and obtained a distinction grade average (70 percent) or above in 24 points of studies in relevant units at level two and three, of which 18 points must be at level three in the major in which they wish to undertake honours.
+To be eligible to apply for entry into A3701 Bachelor of Arts (Honours), students must have completed a major within their chosen honours area of study and obtained a distinction grade average (70 per cent) or above in 24 points of studies in relevant units at level two and three, of which 18 points must be at level three in the major in which they wish to undertake honours.
 For some majors, completion of specific units or their equivalent is required for admission to honours.
 The details are provided with the requirements for each major to which this applies.